Empathetic, Experienced Sex Crime Defense

 - Child pornography: Penalties for sex crimes involving child pornography typically overlap with other sex offenses and are punishable by federal and state law.
 In Texas, possession of child pornography will either be a third-, second- or first-degree felony, depending on a number of factors.
 In the most serious cases, the punishment may be up to life in prison.

 What happens if I am accused of a sex crime in Texas?

-Contact our McKinney criminal defense firm immediately.
+Contact our Plano criminal defense firm immediately.
 If you have been accused of a sexual offense, the criminal justice system is already building a case against you, and we can advise you on how to interact with law enforcement, avoid unintentionally incriminating yourself, and protect your rights in the process.